kgann/ring-audit-middleware/README.md

 Makes use of [clout](https://github.com/weavejester/clout) to match routes and execute an ```fn``` of your choice!

-Have it write to a db, send a message to a queue, send an email...
+Have it write to a db, place a message on a queue, send an email...

 ## Installation